biobakery/MetaPhlAn/README.md

 ### Usage ###

 Let's reproduce the toy example result in the introduction section.
 Note that all the commands to run the below steps are in the "strainer_tutorial/step?*.sh" files (? corresponding to the step number).
 The steps are as follows:

-1. Download 6 HMP gut metagenomic samples and one reference genome from **this link** and unzip them to have the folder "fastqs" and "reference_genomes" under the "strainer_tutorial" folder.
+Step 1.
+Download 6 HMP gut metagenomic samples and one reference genome from **this link** and unzip them to have the folder "fastqs" and "reference_genomes" under the "strainer_tutorial" folder.
 ```
 #!python